saidileep-knv/Multi-Class-Image-Classification/README.md

 A web app is hosted using the template from [Render](https://github.com/render-examples/fastai-v3) on the local machine and its preview is down below.
 ![Preview of the web app hosted on the local machine](https://github.com/saidileep-knv/Multi-Class-Image-Classification/blob/master/test_images/WebApp.png?raw=true)

+## Conclusion

+The image classifier built using CNN and ResNet34 architecture achieved an accuracy of **98.6%**.
+This is achieved by transfer learning upon unfreezing the hidden layers and training using the above dataset.

 ## References
 [1] Ajayi, Gbeminiyi (2018), “Multi-class Weather Dataset for Image Classification”, Mendeley Data, V1, doi: 10.17632/4drtyfjtfy.1